Osiris-Team/jSQL-Gen/README.md

 ### 🔴 Cons / Todo
 PRs for these issues are greatly appreciated (sorted from most important, to least important).
-- Updating existing tables is a bit rough (removed fields/columns must be also removed manually from the database, especially "not null fields").
-A fix for this is being worked on: https://github.com/Osiris-Team/jSQL-Gen/issues/7
 - You need to know a bit of SQL, especially about definitions and defaults.
 This could be fixed by simplifying the GUI further.
 - Internally a `idCounter` is used for each table, meaning if rows are added by another program the counter won't be accurate anymore and thus further insert operations will fail.
 - Java Code Generator: No support for `FOREIGN KEY` / references between tables.